baurine/react-native-click-listener/notes/implement-react-drop-down.md

-# How to implement a perfect React Dropdown component
+# How to implement a perfect React dropdown component

 Dropdown is a very common component but a little different with other components, it needs to be dismissed when you click anywhere outside the dropdown component, but how does a React component handle the event happend outside it and its parent container?

-## Primitive Dropdown
+## Implement a basic dropdown in React

-Let's implement a primitive Dropdown first.
+Let's implement a primitive dropdown first.

     // DropdownPage.js
     import React, { Component } from 'react';